sergiors/Notes/README.md

 ---

 #### How can I save money?
+> 1. Avoid to go out during the week

 #### How can I improve my English?
+> 1. Watch movies with english subtitles

 #### How can I be more organized?
 > 1. Take note about your activities
-> 2. Select the things that you will spend his time
+> 2. Select the things that you will spend your time

-#### Things that I need to see everyday
+#### Things that I need to see everyday or try to do
 > - **+** Routines
 > - **+** Discipline
 > - **+** Sleep early